Overview

 </div>

-* Integrates with **GitHub**, **VS Code**, and AI assistants such as Claude, Gemini, and Grok.
+* Integrates with **GitHub**, **Slack**, and AI coding assistants like **Claude Code** and **Codex**.

 * Provides direct access to a robust suite of computing resources, encompassing scalable **CPUs**, **GPUs**, and **QPUs**.